This post may contain affiliate links. Read my whole disclosure here.

-3. Time spent in the car or going from one place to another
+3. How to connect with your child during the time spent in the car or going from one place to another

 During busy days you’ll most probably spend some time in traffic or walking from one place to another.
 That time can be the perfect moment to connect with your child!
 Instead of listening to music or talking on the phone, turn off all other distractions and focus on the child.

-If you walk or use the public transportation, there are also some attention games that you can try.
-Like “how spots more people wearing jeans” or “how sees more red cars on the street” and so on.
+If you walk or use public transportation, there are also some attention games that you can try.
+Like “who spots more people wearing jeans” or “who sees more red cars on the street” and so on.

 If you need to spend a lot of time cooking, you can use some of these ideas to connect with your child: